pypiserver/pypiserver/README.rst

 Optional dependencies
 =====================
 - pypiserver ships with it's own copy of bottle.
-It's possible to use bottle with different wsgi servers. pypiserver chooses any of the following paste, cherrypy, twisted, wsgiref (part of python) if available.
+It's possible to use bottle with different WSGI servers. pypiserver chooses any of the following paste, cherrypy, twisted, wsgiref (part of python) if available.